gianmt-06/Collage-Al-Paladar/README.md

 This project consists of 4 modules:

 - Administrator: responsible for registering users and dishes.
-- Operator: responsible for registering and validating users, taking orders, and being able to modify or cancel them.
+- Operator: responsible for registering and validating clients, taking orders, and being able to modify or cancel them.
 - Kitchen: implements a priority queue to organize orders and a system that manages the availability of stoves in the kitchen.
 - Delivery: implements an algorithm to calculate the closest route the delivery person should take to reach their destination and deliver all the orders.